Guide to Bidding & Tendering Process for Project Management

 To ensure fairness and compliance, follow a standardized process with clear criteria for bid evaluation, maintain transparency by documenting every stage, and use tools like sealed bids to keep bids confidential until the official opening.

-Effective bid evaluation involves setting clear criteria based on cost, quality, and delivery time.
+Effective bid evaluation involves setting clear criteria based on cost, quality, and delivery time and method.
 Using a scoring system to assess bids objectively, gathering input from stakeholders, and conducting thorough background checks on bidders can lead to better selection and project outcomes.

 Subscribe to Project Management Insider for best practices, reviews and resources.